International Vladimir Nabokov Society Prizes

 Administration and Funding: These prizes are administered, selected, and awarded by the International Vladimir Nabokov Society, and funded by the Vladimir Nabokov Literary Foundation.
 In all cases they will be awarded only where there is work of sufficient merit.
 In the case when two winners share one prize, the prize money will be shared between them.

-Timing: Prizes awarded in 2023 will be for work either submitted (in the case of undergraduate and postgraduate essays, theses and chapters), examined and accepted (in the case of the best dissertation prize) or published (in the case of the other prizes) in the calendar year 2022, except for the Jane Grayson and Brian Boyd Prizes which are awarded every two years and every three years, respectively.
+Timing: Prizes awarded in 2024 will be for work either submitted (in the case of undergraduate and postgraduate essays, theses and chapters), examined and accepted (in the case of the best dissertation prize) in 2023 or 2024, or published (in the case of the other prizes) in the calendar year 2023, except for the Jane Grayson and Brian Boyd Prizes which are awarded every two years and every three years, respectively.

 Language: Submissions can be made in Russian, French, and English.

-Submission: All academic work and publications to be considered for prizes need to have reached the judges’ attention by April 30.
-Please contact the President and Vice-President of the IVNS, Siggy Frank and Marie Bouchet, nabokovprizes@yahoo.com.
+Submission: All academic work and publications to be considered for prizes need to have reached the judges’ attention by June 25.
+Please contact the President and Vice-President of the IVNS, Marie Bouchet and Matt Roth, nabokovprizes@yahoo.com.

 Ellen Pifer Prize for Best Undergraduate Student Essay on Nabokov

-Awarded annually for an undergraduate essay between 2500-5000 words.
+Awarded annually for an undergraduate essay between 2500-5000 words, submitted for assessment at their institutions in 2023 or 2024.
 Value $200.
 Nominations (including self-nominations) should be sent to the President and Vice-President of the IVNS at nabokovprizes@yahoo.com.

 Named in honor of American Nabokov scholar Ellen Pifer.